Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: The Problem

-We investigates the control of both the supply air flow rates and the set-point temperature for the FAU and FCU, thus we have the decision variables:
+Since the air flow rates and the set-points of FAU and FCU are to be decided, we have the control:

-\subsubsection{System Dynamics}
+\subsubsection{System dynamics}

-We adopt the widely-used gray-box models based on energy and mass conservation equations \cite{wu2016optimal, sun2013building} to capture the indoor thermal and humidity dynamics.
-Besides, we establish some Markov chains to capture the outdoor weather and indoor occupancy uncertainties.
+We use the gray-box model deduced from the energy and mass conservation equations to capture the indoor thermal and humidity dynamics~\cite{wu2016optimal, sun2013building} and Markov chains to model the weather and indoor occupancy patterns.

-\emph{Indoor temperature:} the indoor temperature is determined by the interplay of the HVAC operation and the thermal loads (the heat generations caused by the occupants and and the heat gains from outside through the window and the walls), which can be described by the following equations \cite{wu2016optimal, sun2013building}: { { }}
+\emph{Temperature:} ~ The indoor temperature variation is the interplay of HVAC control, thermal disturbance (i.e., the weather and occupancy), and the building thermal inertia, which can be described by the equations \cite{wu2016optimal, sun2013building}:

-In (\ref{indoor temperature}), the first two terms capture the heat generations of occupants and electrical devices (e.g., laptops, monitors and desktops etc.).
-In particular, the electrical devices are manipulated by the occupants, therefore we use $P^{\textrm{dev}}_t=N^a_t Q^{\textrm{dev}}_t$ to estimate their heat generations.
-The subsequent three terms calculate the heat gains from outside through the glass window and the walls, and the last two terms indicate the cooling load supplied by the FAU and FCU of the HVAC system.
+{ { }} where the first term captures the heat generated by the occupants and electrical devices (e.g., laptops, monitors and desktops etc.).
+The next three terms calculate the heat gains from the glass window and walls, and the last two model the cooling power provided by the FAU and FCU.